I think My mum is amazing.

 My mum was born on New Year’s Eve 1926 the fourth of seven children.
 Her father was an Irish Catholic and her mother was English and Protestant I think.
-She was born into poverty and experienced verbal and physical abuse in the street due to being part Irish.
+She was born into poverty in Batley Carr and experienced verbal and physical abuse in the street due to being part Irish.

 I only know of a couple of photographs of Mum as a child and I do not have either of them to hand.
 One was taken with her sister Margaret in one of those photographic studios by the look of things.
 The other showed her on the May Procession which is a big deal in all Catholic communities.

 Mum played out, went to church and school.
 My mum is amazing because despite her challenges she did well at school and passed the 11 plus which should have acted as a passport to Grammar School and a better future.
 On the day she got her results, her older brother said he was taking the King’s Shilling (joining the Army).
 This meant taking a wage out of the household and Mum’s formal education ended there and then.
 My mum is amazing because she took charge of her own education and taught herself.

 She had to take on a job in a factory and recalls incidents of bullying with men playing their games.
 She was only 12 years of age.